The Moon Supreme, chapter 41

 Quietly, Lina began to undress, each garment dropping away as she surrendered to the inviting warmth of the bath.
 Within its embrace, her concerns and fears from the day seemed to dissolve, the tranquil sensation momentarily calming the storm of her thoughts.

-Stepping out of the bath, Lina slipped into the dress Yue had provided—a graceful blend of white and light yellow, draping elegantly to her ankles.
+Stepping out of the bath, Lina slipped into the dress Yue had provided.
+A graceful blend of white and light yellow, draping elegantly to her ankles.
 The fabric’s soft sound accompanied her movements, and as she emerged, Yue’s enthusiastic exclamation greeted her.

 “Chunli, you look gorgeous!”
 Yue’s voice brimmed with excitement, momentarily catching Lina off guard.
 The genuine enthusiasm chipped away at Lina’s reserve, coaxing a tentative smile.